-Why Use Your Phone As A Webcam?
+Why Use Your Android Phone as a Webcam?

 You’re caught short.
 Your children want to chat with their grandparents over Skype.
 Or perhaps it’s your boss, wanting a teleconference to discuss that report you submitted.

 Although they come built into many monitors and all-in-one PCs, not everyone has a webcam.
 Peripheral webcams are popular, but they can prove tricky to install and temperamental even when they’re set up correctly.